HarriiM04/JenkinsHandsOn/README.md

-You're right — that section has mixed or incorrect markdown formatting for code blocks.
-Here's the corrected and properly styled version:

----
+Here is the **fully corrected and properly styled Markdown** version of your project setup.
+It ensures all code blocks and sections render cleanly in a Markdown viewer or GitHub README:

 ```markdown
 # 🚀 Jenkins + Docker CI/CD with GitHub (Project Setup)